PennyLaneAI/qml/datasets_qspin.rst

    :property="og:description": Browse our collection of quantum datasets, and import them into PennyLane directly from your code.
    :property="og:image": https://pennylane.ai/qml/_static/datasets.png

-Simulating quantum many-body physics with quantum computation is an important area of research with potential for practical quantum advantage.
-It involves exploring quantum spin models that --- while more straightforward than simulating molecular Hamiltonian --- foster similar quantum-correlations-enabled phenomena.
+Simulating quantum many-body physics is an area of research with the potential for practical quantum advantage.
+This field investigates spin models displaying quantum correlations.

+Explore our available quantum spin datasets below, providing data related to some popularly examined spin systems.

 Spin Systems
 ------------